Dorothy Wise

 She became a member of the Billiard Congress of America Hall of Fame in 1981.
 She was the first woman to be made a member.

 Dorothy learned to play pool from her husband, Jimmy Wise.
 He managed billiard parlors (where people play pool) in several cities around the western United States.
 He watched Dorothy win the first national championship in 1967, but died later that year.

+Wise died of dementia in Spokane on April 12, 1995.